International industry placements

 You will receive details of the session in your placement confirmation email.

 It is important to follow the application and approval process when applying for these opportunities.

-You will be invited to an online offshore placement induction session where you’ll have the chance to meet other students through Zoom who are embarking on an overseas placement.
-You’ll hear about adjusting to living and working in a new culture, safety and security and preparing for placement.
+You will be invited to an online placement induction session where you’ll have the chance to meet other students through Zoom who are embarking on a placement.

-You should also aim to attend an onshore placement induction session to gain valuable information about your unit assessment requirements.
-If you are unable to attend one of these sessions, please contact your academic unit coordinator and check Moodle as soon as you have access to the unit to ensure you are aware of your assessment schedule.
+The unit assessment induction session is available on Moodle and provides you with valuable information about your unit assessment requirements.
+If you are unable to access this session, please contact your academic unit coordinator and check Moodle as soon as you have access to the unit to ensure you are aware of your assessment schedule.